A place to test weapons

 Sandy Hook held many attractive features for the Army.
 The Federal Government already owned the land, which provided flat and open areas for testing.
 Sandy Hook was distant enough to be far from towns but close enough to large cities and transportation by water.

 Several red brick buildings, including structures used as maintenance buildings and an Officers Club in later years, were built as part of the Proving Ground.
-When Fort Hancock was commissioned in 1895 as a Coast Artillery Post, it shared the peninsula with the Proving Ground.
+When Fort Hancock was named in 1895 and the Coast Artillery assumed control of Sandy Hook from the Corps of Engineers and the Ordnance Corps, it shared the peninsula with the Proving Ground.
 View images of the Proving Ground and its buildings here.

 Proof Battery, located at the northeastern end of Sandy Hook, had a 3,000 yard range extending southward.
 For longer range tests, guns were fired out into the ocean.
 Tests were not only completed on new guns but also on gun powder, artillery shells, fuses and primers.
 Proof Battery was relocated in 1900 because of Fort Hancock's need for the location to build a gun battery.
 The new Proof Battery was built southeast of its old location.